ibm-cloud-architecture/store-mq-gitops/README.md

 # Store inventory demonstration with IBM MQ and Event Streams

-This is a gitops that let you install in a minimum set of commands a simple demonstration that is using the following components:
+This is a gitops repository to let you install in a minimum set of commands a simple MQ to Kafka integration demonstration that is using the following components:

 ![](docs/es-mq-demo.png)

-* Store seller simulator
+* Store sale simulator
 * IBM MQ as part of IBM Cloud Pak for Integration
 * IBM Event Streams as part of IBM Cloud Pak for Integration
 * Kafka Connector as part of Event Streams